 Duke Cancer Institute (DCI) recently announced the formation of a new center, Duke Prostate and Urologic Cancer Center, a center of excellence supporting a growing multi-disciplinary translational research team.

 Spearheaded by Daniel J. George, MD, professor of medicine and surgery and director of genitourinary oncology at Duke Cancer Institute, the center’s mission is to accelerate research discoveries into the clinic, promote practice changing research and develop promising talent in the prostate and urologic cancer fields.
-Andrew J. Armstrong, MD, associate professor of medicine and surgery and director for clinical research in genitourinary oncology, and Brant A. Inman, MD, MS, Cary N. Robertson associate professor of surgery, are associate directors for the center.
+Andrew J. Armstrong, MD, Brant A. Inman, MD, MS, and Cary N. Robertson are associate directors for the center.

 “We have built a collaborative powerhouse of faculty and staff from across the university, geared toward tearing down barriers, in dedicated pursuit of ground-breaking research,” said George.
 “We’re changing the rules on cancer.
 The center’s mission is to cure more patients of these cancers through multidisciplinary care, education, and clinical, translational and population research.”